Trip Highlights:

 Day 13: Trek to Tangye (3,340m) – 9 Hours

-From here, the trekking track descends through a few tributaries streams to the Kali Gandaki River.
-You can find the shaligrams (the spiral fossils) for which the Kali Gandaki is famous for.
-Then, you go past the stream originated from the Holy Damodar Kunda (Lake).
+From here, the trekking track descends through a few tributary streams to the Kali Gandaki River.
+You can find the shaligram (the spiral fossils) for which the Kali Gandaki is famous.
+Then, you go past the stream originating from the Holy Damodar Kunda (Lake).
 Moving further along the uphill and downhill trail and enjoying the wonderful scenery of the arid landscapes and snowy peaks, you reach Tangye for the night station.
-Tangye is a small village with around 30 households attached with each other and having the roofs of dry wood to protect from chilling cold temperature.
+Tangye is a small village with around 30 households attached and having roofs of dry wood to protect from chilling cold temperatures.

 Day 14: Trek to Chhusang-6 Hours

-After having breakfast, you begin today’s trekking towards Chhusang Vilage.
-Enjoying the windy ridges in the desert-like landscapes, you reach Tetang Village that is located between the two hills.
+After having breakfast, you begin today’s trekking towards Chhusang Village.
+Enjoying the windy ridges in the desert-like landscapes, you reach Tetang Village which is located between the two hills.
 The fierce wind of the Kali Gandaki River Valley keeps this village away as the hills block it.
 Tetang Village is the upper part of Chhusang village, which you visited a few days back.
-More importantly, as you have to walk for about 9 hours to reach Chhusang from Tange, you shouldn’t forget to pack lunch and drinking water.
+More importantly, as you have to walk for about 9 hours to reach Chhusang from Tange, you shouldn’t forget to pack lunch and drink water.

 Day 15: Trek to Muktinath (3,760m) -7 Hours